comp1100/comp1100.github.io/_sources/workshops/Week_8_feedback_and_presentations.md

 Break into pairs -- pairs should be from teams.
 If you have an odd number, this works ok in groups of three as well.

 Below are 10 examples: 6 positive and 4 negative.
-Take turns coming up with quick feedback for these; that is, the first person does scenario 1, then the 2nd person does scenario 2.
+Take turns coming up with quick feedback for these; that is, the first person does scenario 1, then the 2nd person does scenario 2, etc.

 You should be able to complete this task in just a few minutes!
 But we'll give you a bit more time.